Probe $CP$-violating $H\gamma\gamma$ coupling through interferometry: Numerical Results

 In current CMS or ATLAS experiment, the $\gamma\gamma$ mass spectrum is fitted by a signal function and a background function.
 To consider the interference effect, the antisymmetric lineshape should also be included.
 That is, instead of a Gaussian function (or a double-sided Crystal Ball function) as the signal function in current LHC experiment~\cite{CMS:2017rli,Aaboud:2018xdt}, a Gaussian function (or a double-sided Crystal Ball function) plus an asymmetric function should be used as the modified signal function, while the background function is kept as same as in the experiment.

 To see whether or not the asymmetric lineshape could be extracted, we carry out a modified-signal fitting on two background-subtracted data samples.
-As the background fluctuation would be dealt similarly as in real experiment, we ignore it here for simplicity.
+As the background fluctuation would be dealt with \black similarly as in real experiment, we ignore it here for simplicity.
 One data sample is from the CMS experiment in Ref.~\cite{CMS:2017rli}, we fetch 10 data points with its errors between $[121,131]$~GeV in the background-subtracted $\gamma\gamma$ mass spectrum for $35.9$~fb$^{-1}$ luminosity with proton-proton collide energy at 13~TeV (see Fig.~13 in Ref.~\cite{CMS:2017rli}).
-The fitting function is described as \beq f(m)=c_1\times f_{sig}(m-\delta m)+c_2\times f_{int}(m-\delta m), \eeq where $c_1, c_2, \delta m$ are float parameters, $m$ means the value of the $\gamma\gamma$ invariant mass, the functions $f_{sig}(m), f_{int}(m)$ are evaluated from the two histograms in Fig.~\ref{fig:aftersmear} and they describe the signal and interference separately.
+The fitting function is described as \beq f(m)=c_1\times f_{\text{sig}}(m-\delta m)+c_2\times f_{\text{int}}(m-\delta m), \eeq where $c_1, c_2, \delta m$ are float parameters, $m$ means the value of the $\gamma\gamma$ invariant mass, the functions $f_{\text{sig}}(m), f_{\text{int}}(m)$ are evaluated from the two histograms in Fig.~\ref{fig:aftersmear} and they describe the signal and interference separately.
 Fig.~\ref{fig:cms} shows the fitting result on the CMS data, in which the crosses represent CMS data with its error, the red solid line is the combined function, the black dashed line and the blue dotted line represent the signal and interference components respectively.
-The black dashed line is almost same as the red solid line while the blue dotted line is almost flat, the fitting parameter $c_2$ for the interference component has a huge uncertainty that even larger than the central value of $c_1$, which indicates the interference component is hard to be extracted from the 35.9~fb$^{-1}$ CMS data.
-For a comparison, we simulate a pseudodata sample from the combined histogram in Fig.~\ref{fig:aftersmear}, which is normalized to have events of about 80 times the CMS data (corresponding to 3000~fb$^{-1}$), with a binwidth of $0.5$~GeV and Poission fluctuation.
-The fitting result is shown in Fig.~\ref{fig:pseudo}, where the red solid line has a shift from the black dashed line, the blue dotted line could be distinguishable clearly.
-The ratio of the fitting parameters $c_1/c_2$ is almost equal to one, and each of them have uncertainties less than $3\%$, which corresponds to a $A_{int}$ value consistent with $A^{SM}_{int}$.
-Even though this fitting result looks quite good, it can only reflect that the antisymmetric lineshape could be extracted out when no contamination comes from systematic error.
+The black dashed line is almost same as the red solid line while the blue dotted line is almost flat, the fitting parameter $c_2$ for the interference component has a huge uncertainty that is even \black larger than the central value of $c_1$, which indicates the interference component is hard to be extracted from the 35.9~fb$^{-1}$ CMS data.
+For a comparison, we simulate a pseudodata sample from the combined histogram in Fig.~\ref{fig:aftersmear}, which is normalized to have events of about 80 times the CMS data (corresponding to a luminosity of 3000~fb$^{-1}$), with a binwidth of $0.5$~GeV and Poission fluctuation.
+The fitting result is shown in Fig.~\ref{fig:pseudo}, where the red solid line has a shift from the black dashed line, the blue dotted line could be distinguishable clearly. $c_1$ and $c_2$ are fitted as $c_1= 0.999\pm 0.002 $ , $c_2=0.947 \pm 0.028 $, which are consistent with their SM expected value 1 and deduce to a relative error of $A_{int}\sim 3\%$ according to the error propagation formula. \black Even though this fitting result looks quite good, it can only reflect that the antisymmetric lineshape could be extracted out when no contamination comes from systematic error.
+Furthermore, our study shows that the optimal fitting strategy is taking Higgs mass as a free parameter together with $c_1$ and $c_2$.
+Although $M_H$ has been measured in many channels, its fluctuation is usually too large to get a converged fitting if we take it as a known input value. \black